andrewschreiber/ezErr/README.md

 ## logging
 ```
+NSDictionary *userInfo = @{ NSLocalizedDescriptionKey : @"This is an example localized Description"};
 NSError *err = [NSError errorWithDomain:@"testDomain"
                                    code:4
-                                  userInfo:@{NSLocalizedDescriptionKey: @"This is an example localized Description"}];
+                                  userInfo:userInfo];

 ezErr(err, @"Demoing ezErr") // The 2nd argument is an optional NSString* for context-relevant info
 ```
-Logs this into the console:
+Calling ezErr logs this into the console:

 ![](http://i.imgur.com/Ht7rGDa.png)

 ## export
-And posts a userInfo dictionary with notification name kEzErrNotification
+Also ezErr posts a notification, kEzErrNotification, with the error data as the userInfo dictionary.
+Useful for analytics or informing the user.
 ```
     kEzErrCodeKey = 4;
     kEzErrDateKey = "2015-07-20 14:47:38 +0000";